 - Allow plenty of time to collate the documents required to make your application

-- Ensure that your application does not come under the general grounds for refusal
+- Ensure that your application does not come under the general grounds for visa refusal

-If you have any questions about your visa application, or the conditions attached to your visa, please contact the welfare and immigration team.
+If you have any questions about your visa application, or the conditions attached to your visa, please email the welfare and immigration team.

 Please note that we can only provide advice relating to the tenure of your fellowship, and we are unable to offer advice and guidance to any family members

 When you arrive at a UK airport, you will go through immigration control first, before collecting your luggage.
 There will normally be a specific queue for nationals of countries outside the European Economic Area.
 The typical immigration control process is as follows: